sophiagavrila/credit-microservices/phase4/README.md

 <br>

-*It is the responsibility of Eureka Server to find the `loans` and `cards` > It will get instance detials of loans and cards when we send the first request and cache locally.
+*It is the responsibility of Eureka Server to find the `loans` and `cards` services > It will get instance details of `loans` and `cards` when we send the first request and cache locally.
 It will also do load balancing through Spring Cloud LoadBalancing*

 5. Start configserver > eurekaserver > accounts > cards > loans.
 With Postman, make a POST request to `localhost:8080/myCustomerDetails` with `{"customerId" : 1}` as the Request Body >  this will return all details.